TAMPA, Fla.--(BUSINESS WIRE)--

-1347 Property Insurance Holdings, Inc. (NASDAQ: PIH) (the "Company"), a property and casualty insurance holding company offering specialty insurance to customers in Louisiana, Texas and Florida through its wholly-owned subsidiary, Maison Insurance Company ("Maison"), today announced financial results for its second quarter ended June 30, 2018.
+1347 Property Insurance Holdings, Inc. (PIH) (the “Company”), a property and casualty insurance holding company offering specialty insurance to customers in Louisiana, Texas and Florida through its wholly-owned subsidiary, Maison Insurance Company (“Maison”), today announced financial results for its first quarter ended March 31, 2019.

 (unless noted all financial comparisons are to the prior-year quarter)